tenko/feapy/README.rst

 Also for equation solving either:

- - Shipped solver wrapping the spooles solver.
+ - Shipped solver wrapping the spooles and arpack solver.
  - pysparse package compiled with the superlu solver.
- - scipy package (A bug in scipy prevent this currently from working)

 Later more of the numerical part of the code will be moved to faster compiled Cython based code and the dependency on numpy will be removed.